 The elusive nature of words parallels the elusive nature of love.
-I have been here before.
-It has always passed.
+I have been here before, and it has always passed.
 Logic tells me this is part of the creative process, that this heartbreak is human, but still I’m doubtful I’ll make it.

 This isn’t about you because there is no you.
 When I write you it means everyone I’ve ever loved.
-It means people I haven’t yet loved but might love if a very specific but unpredictable series of events unfolds in just the right way, by chance.
-It means every love I’ve ever read about late at night under the blankets with a flashlight or absorbed from a screen or watched a friend cling to and then lose, or imagined in my own boring, run-of-the-mill fantasies.
+It means people I haven’t yet loved but might love if a very specific but unpredictable and gorgeous series of events unfolds in just the right way.
+By chance.
+It means every love I’ve ever read about late at night under the blankets with a flashlight or absorbed from a screen or watched a friend cling to and then lose, or imagined in my own grandiose but run-of-the-mill fantasies.
 So you see it’s nothing personal, I just rolled 30 years worth of every love I ever witnessed into a quintessential you.
 That’s what the right words can do.

-The tragedy of words is that once they are written, I can’t take them back.
-I can replace them with new words or hit the delete button or furiously scratch them out with a black ink pen, but once I write the wrong words, I can’t un-write them.
+The tragedy of words is that once they are written, I can’t take it back.
+I can replace with new words or hit the delete button or furiously scratch them out with a black ink pen, but once I write the wrong words, I can’t un-write them.
 Words are irrevocable.
-By now the original essence of what I wanted to express is gone, tarnished by the wrong words.
-The right words have escaped yet again.
+Love is that way too.
+I can’t take it back.

 I must act as if I believe that one of these random things might be the conduit to finishing my manuscript.
 Sidenote: I’ve stopped saying the word manuscript because it feels too risky.
 When I use the “M” word people respond, wow what’s your manuscript about?
 And then my heart sinks because the part of me that knows what it’s about is not the part of me that’s able to speak it into existence for other people.

-The right words will strand you.
-The right words bring danger, not safety, because the right words bring with it truths too big to face.
-That’s why we conceal them in words.
+The right words (love) will strand you.
+The right words (love) bring danger, not safety, because the right words (love) bring with it truths too big to face.
+That’s why we conceal it (love) in words.